SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 Please take a look at the documentation for the [Driving Coach](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Driving-Coach#installation) for a description of the different provider which can be configured here.

 The initial implementation will be used to create more variations in the speech output of the Assistants.
 This is done by using a GPT to rephrase one of the pre-defined phrases.
 Using the creativity setting, you can define, who *strong* the rephrasing will be.
-According to my tests, 50% will create some variation without altering the original sense of the message.
+According to my tests, a value of 50% will create some intersting variation without altering the original sense of the message.
+Please note, that there are messages, especially the urgent alerts of the Spotter, which are time-critical.
+Those messages will never be send to the AI for rephrasing.

-Note: Using a GPT service like OpenAI may impose some costs, and running an LLM locally on your PC will require a very powerful system, especially when doing this while on the track.
+Important: Using a GPT service like OpenAI may impose some costs, and running an LLM locally on your PC will require a very powerful system, especially when doing this while on the track.
 Therefore, configuring speech improvement is fully optional.

 #### Tab *Plugins*